limads/bayes/README.md

 let b = Bernoulli::new(&[0.5]).condition(Beta::new(1,1));
 ```

-This conditioning operation is defined for implementors of `ConditionalDistribution<Factor>`.
+This conditioning operation is defined for implementors of `Conditional<Factor>`.
 This trait is implemented for:

-- All classical conjugate pairs: (Beta-Bernoulli; Normal-Normal, etc);
+- All conjugate pairs: (Beta-Bernoulli; Normal-Normal, etc);

 - Distributions conditioned on a random natural parameter factor (classical generalized linear models: Poisson-MultiNormal; Bernoulli-MultiNormal; Categorical-MultiNormal);